ShayDwight/factory-town-inventory-tracker/README.md

   * Adding pretty icons and whatnot
   * Adding a way to track trends over time
     * Clicking a single item will pull up a simple graph showing trends
+  * A menu bar to select certain options

+Special Notes:

+*Inventory Tracker - Copy.ahk* has a different style of displaying items.
+Instead of displaying every single item on one GUI window, it instead uses AHK's ListView to display them in a scrollable list.
+There's no EXE with this one, because this is experimental.
+It was suggested to me that I give the option to choose between full GUI list (old-style) or ListView.
+I may do it.
+The search bar at the top of the ListView version is non-functional right now.
+I plan on making it work Live Search-style.
+As you type in, only the relevant lines are displayed in the ListView.